 Repairing of aortic aneurysms depends upon several factors which include shape & location of aneurysm along with physical condition of the patient.
 Basically, a minimally invasive procedure which is meant to treat aortic aneurysms in place of open aneurysm repairs, Endovascular Aneurysm Repair is known as EVAR in short.
-Endovascular stent graft procedure is performed inside the aorta with help of thin & long tubes which are called catheters.
+Endovascular stent grafting procedure is performed inside the aorta with help of thin & long tubes which are called catheters.
 Catheters are normally utilized for stent placements which are fabric liners reinforcing weak spots.
 Patients who are eligible for endovascular surgery must have an aneurysm which is 5 centimeters or more in size & which has not yet ruptured.

 Why Undergo Endovascular Stent Grafting?